animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-It is important to realize that {sdg-name} uses a Spring {spring-framework-javadoc}/org/springframework/beans/factory/config/BeanPostProcessor.html\[BeanPostProcessor\] to post-process the cache after it is both created and initialized to determine the Regions defined in {data-store-name} to add as beans in the Spring `ApplicationContext`.
+It is important to realize that Spring Data for GemFire uses a Spring {spring-framework-javadoc}/org/springframework/beans/factory/config/BeanPostProcessor.html\[BeanPostProcessor\] to post-process the cache after it is both created and initialized to determine the Regions defined in GemFire to add as beans in the Spring `ApplicationContext`.

 </div>